List of Spider Riders characters: The Big Four

 A bee-type Invectid who wields a whip.
-She is a member of the Big Four and commands the Buzzrays and has a certain charm about her.
 When fighting, Beerain has no regard for honor and thinks winning is everything.
-In "Spies and Lies," she states that she is losing faith for Lord Mantid but still has faith for Buguese and in a flashback to when he was giving her assignment, it is hinted that she may have feelings for him.
-In the episode "Lumen's Love," Beerain dresses up as Lumen's childhood friend.
-Even after Lumen finds out, he still willingly gives her the Oracle key.
+In "Spies and Lies," she states that she is losing faith for Lord Mantid, but still has faith for Buguese and, in a flashback to when he was giving her an assignment, it is implied that she may have feelings for him.
+In the episode "Lumen's Love," Beerain dresses up as Lumen's childhood friend; even after Lumen finds out the truth, he willingly gives her the Oracle Key.
 After Beerain is blown away and his real friend arrives, he keeps searching for her calling Beerain his "true love".
-She is also a former member of the Big Four but was kicked out when she found out Mantid's secret of what he wants to do with the Oracle's power.
-When she returned to the Invectid Fortress, Beerain overheard Mantid planning to grasp all of Oracle's power and not share it with anyone else.
-She barely managed to escape with her life at the hands of Mantid and Aqune.
-With her wings damaged, Beerain felt useless and for the first time in the series, she cried.
-She attempted to warn Buguese of Mantid's true intent, but he refused to believe her saying he is still faithful to Mantid and cannot trust a 'traitor'.
-Princess Sparkle calls her Auntie Bee.
-Beerain saved Buguese just when he was about to fall off a cliff after Mantid’s attack.
-Her name is notable in that it is one 't' removed from the name of Bee Train, the company that produces Spider Riders.
+She is kicked out of the Big Four after learning Mantid's intentions for using Oracle's power.
+Upon returning to Invectid Fortress, Beerain overheard Mantid planning to use the Oracle's power solely for himself.
+She barely manages to escape, sustaining injuries to her wings.
+She attempts to warn Buguese of Mantid's true intentions, but he refuses to believe her due to her being a traitor.